-Uterine Fibroid Embolization (UFE) is provided as a service of the hospital and Synergy Radiology Associates.
-Interventional radiologists who perform UFE have undergone additional, specialized training in image guided procedures.

-Synergy is Houston's premier radiology team, comprised of more than 65 board certified radiologists, dedicated to providing the most advanced minimally invasive treatments, the highest quality imaging interpretations and the best possible care for patients.

-For more information visit synergyrad.org/ufe.
+SYNERGYVASCULAR.ORG UTERINE FIBROID Embolization (UFE) is provided as a service of the hospital and Synergy Vascular & Interventional, a division of Synergy Radiology Associates.
+The Interventional Radiologists who perform your UFE have undergone additional, specialized training in image guided procedures.
+Synergy is Houston's premier radiology team, comprised of more than 100 board certified radiologists, 13 of whom include dedicated, expertly trained UFE specialized radiologists.
+Synergy's elite radiologists are dedicated to providing the most advanced minimally invasive treatments, the highest quality imaging interpretations and the best possible care for patients.
+For more information visit synergyvascular.org